Everyone loves gold coins.

 The answer is yes.
 Collectors will collect anything.
 However, this can require nerves of steel because sometimes the market gets so crazy that coins with mintages of a mere fraction of others trade for the same price.

 Since 1986 the United States has American Eagles more than just bullion Opportunity knocks issued a large number of gold coins priced virtually at their gold value.
 That’s why the American Eagles are called bullion coins.
 The Mint issued sold them to its network of authorized purchasers, who then sold them to investors for their metallic value.
 In some years when demand was high, mintages soared.
 In other years, when demand was low, mintages contracted.
-In the long term, these mintages should have an affect on prices.
+In the long term, these mintages should affect prices.
 The scarce ones should be more than the common ones.

 When the price of bullion soars, as it is now doing, nearly all of the coins are treated as just so much bullion.
 But collectors shouldn’t lose sight of the fact that some are much tougher than others, making for further potential profits when the rest of the market wakes up to that fact again.